|

 If you like rich, rather dark fillets, they

-are great broiled or skinned and fried.
+are very oily.
 Also smoked by some eaters.

 State